diegovfeder/diegovfeder/README.md

 - 🔭 I’m currently working on [culltive.me](https://culltive.me/) an automated garden solution!

+- But also a very passionate creator at (https://grifemusic.com) as a duo :)

 - 💬 Ask me about anything!
 You'll find me almost anywhere by @diegovfeder

 <!--